zili11720/sonic-buildimage/README.md

     and Nephos switch ASIC (gzip tar archive)
   * docker-syncd-mrvl-teralynx.gz: docker image for the daemon to sync database and Marvell-Teralynx switch ASIC (gzip tar archive)
+  * docker-syncd-mrvl-prestera.gz: docker image for the daemon to sync database and Marvell-Prestera switch ASIC (gzip tar archive)
   * docker-sonic-p4.gz: docker image for all-in-one for p4 software switch (gzip tar archive)
   * docker-sonic-vs.gz: docker image for all-in-one for software virtual switch